 How To Do Standing Cable Twist

-- Keeping your arms straight, pull the handle in a twisting motion across your body to your opposite side until your torso faces away from the pulley.
+3. Pull the handle, twisting across your body to your opposite side until your torso faces away from the pulley.

 Tips